mwvgroup/Pitt-Google-Broker/docs/source/broker/setup-broker.md

 Resource name stubs are given below in brackets [].
 See [Broker Instance Keywords](broker-instance-keywords.md) for details.

-1. Create and configure GCP resources in BigQuery, Cloud Storage, and Pub/Sub.
-You may be asked to authenticate yourself using `gcloud auth login`; follow the instructions.
-If you don't have a `bigqueryrc` config file setup yet it will walk you through creating one.
+1. Create and configure GCP resources in BigQuery, Cloud Storage, Dashboard, and Pub/Sub.
+Print a URL to the instance's Dashboard for the user.
+(You may be asked to authenticate yourself using `gcloud auth login`; follow the instructions.
+If you don't have a `bigqueryrc` config file setup yet it will walk you through creating one.)

 2. Upload the [beam](beam/), [broker_utils/schema_maps](broker_utils/schema_maps/),  [consumer](consumer/), and [night_conductor](night_conductor/) directories to the Cloud Storage bucket [`broker_files`].

+3. Create and configure the Compute Engine instances [`night-conductor`] and [`consumer`].

+4. Create Cloud Scheduler cron jobs [`cue_night_conductor_START`] and [`cue_night_conductor_END`] to put [`night-conductor`] on an auto-schedule.
+Print the schedule and the code needed to change it.
+If this is a Testing instance, pause the jobs and print the code needed to resume them.

-3. Configure Pub/Sub notifications (topic [`alert_avros`]) on the Cloud Storage bucket [`alert_avros`] that stores the alert Avro.
+5. Configure Pub/Sub notifications (topic [`alert_avros`]) on the Cloud Storage bucket [`alert_avros`] that stores the alert Avro.

-4. Create a VM firewall rule to open the port used by ZTF's Kafka stream.
+6. Create a VM firewall rule to open the port used by ZTF's Kafka stream.
 This step will _fail_ because the rule already exists and we don't need a separate rule for testing resources.
 _You can ignore it._

-5. Deploy the Cloud Function [`upload_bytes_to_bucket`] which stores alerts as Avro files in the Cloud Storage bucket [`alert_avros`].

-6. Create and configure the Compute Engine instances [`night-conductor`] and [`consumer`].
+7. Deploy Cloud Functions [`upload_bytes_to_bucket`] and [`cue_night_conductor`].